GuneetBola/GuneetBola/README.md

 -->

 ### About Me:
-- 📚 Second-year Computer Science Student at the University of Waterloo
+- 📚 Third-year Computer Science Student at the University of Waterloo
 - 📫 How to reach me:

       Email: gbola@uwaterloo.ca